 Nikon 17-55mm f/2.8 DX

 Nikon 17-55mm f/2.8 AF-S (77mm filters, 26.5 oz./751g, 1.25'/0.36m close focus, about $1,425). enlarge.
-This free website's biggest source of support is when you use these links, especially this link directly to this lens at Adorama, at Amazon or at eBay (see How to Win at eBay). when you get anything, regardless of the country in which you live.
+This free website's biggest source of support is when you use these links, especially this link directly to this lens at Adorama, at Amazon, at B&H or used at eBay (see How to Win at eBay). when you get anything, regardless of the country in which you live.
 Thank you!
 Ken.

 Ideal for: Perfect for use on DX digital and film as a fast midrange zoom.